-- Distributions are taxable to you whether or not you reinvest these amounts in additional Fund shares. - Distributions declared in December-if paid to you by the end of January-are taxable as if received in December. - Any income dividend distribution or short-term capital gains distribution that you receive is taxable to you as ordinary income. - Any distribution of net long-term capital gains is taxable to you as long-term capital gains, no matter how long you have owned shares in the Fund. - Capital gains distributions may vary considerably from year to year as a result of the Fund's normal investment activities and cash flows. - Your cost basis in the Fund will be decreased by the amount of any return of capital that you receive.
+- Distributions are taxable to you whether or not you reinvest these amounts in additional Fund shares. - Distributions declared in December-if paid to you by the end of January-are taxable as if received in December. - Any income dividend distribution or short-term capital gains distribution that you receive is taxable to you as ordinary income. - Any distribution of net long-term capital gains is taxable to you as long-term capital gains, no matter how long you have owned shares in the Fund. - Capital gains distributions can occur when the Fund sells assets at a gain.
+Income and capital gains distributions vary from month to month or year to year, as applicable, as a result of the Fund's investment activities and cash flows, including those due to redemption activity by Fund shareholders. - Capital gains distributions may occur if Vanguard makes changes that would impact the Fund directly or indirectly, including if Vanguard makes changes to the Fund's portfolio or to any other Vanguard fund or product that would involve the redemption of shares of the Fund and the related sale of the Fund's investments. - Your cost basis in the Fund will be decreased by the amount of any return of capital that you receive.
 This, in turn, will affect the amount of any capital gain or loss that you realize when selling or exchanging your Fund shares. - Return of capital distributions generally are not taxable to you until your cost basis has been reduced to zero.
-If your cost basis is at zero, return of capital distributions will be treated as capital gains.
+If your cost basis is at zero, return of capital distributions will be treated as capital gains. - A sale or exchange of Fund shares is a taxable event.
+This means that you may have a capital gain to report as income, or a capital loss to report as a deduction, when you complete your tax return.

-- A sale or exchange of Fund shares is a taxable event.
-This means that you may have a capital gain to report as income, or a capital loss to report as a deduction, when you complete your tax return. - Any conversion between classes of shares of the same fund is a nontaxable event.
-By contrast, an exchange between classes of shares of different funds is a taxable event. - Vanguard (or your intermediary) will send you a statement each year showing the tax status of all of your distributions.
+• Any conversion between classes of shares of the same fund is a nontaxable event.
+By contrast, an exchange between classes of shares of different funds is a taxable event.

+• Vanguard (or your intermediary) will send you a statement each year showing the tax status of all of your distributions.